-Table 11 = 1 this time to the decision of the time to LABEL DESCRIPTION Port This label shows the port you are configuring.
+Table We are the desired the second was a second with the second was a sec LABEL DESCRIPTION Port This label shows the port you are configuring.
 Settings in this row apply to all ports.
 Use this row only if you want to make some settings the same for all ports.
 Use this row first to set the common settings and then make adjustments on a port-by-port basis.
 Note: Changes in this row are copied to all the ports as soon as you make them.